Driving in France

 Can I Take my Dog to France from UK?

+Can I Take my Dog to France?
 Yes, you can take your dog from the UK to France.
-Just make sure your dog has a microchip and a rabies vaccination.
-You must have an Animal Health Certificate and it must be treated for tapeworm before you return.
-France is a popular holiday destination for many in the UK, especially in summer, and […]
+Just make sure your dog has a microchip a rabies vaccination and an Animal Health Certificate.
+France is a popular holiday destination for many in the UK, especially in summer, and isa great place if you intend […]

 Read More